katarzarina/Mod-1-Challenge/README.md

 # Mod-1-Challenge
-this is a repo for my class
+This is a website that was altered with html to be more reader friendly.
+This website is a project assignment for my class.